rrudolph/pro-tools/README.md

 ### To Use
 Enter one more featureclasses into the input field (drag and drop compatible).
 Set the decimal places, if desired. <br>

+## Rename FC to be SDE Compliant
+### Purpose
+*Overwrites* a featureclass name to be compliant with the BOEM Pac naming scheme.
+Optionally and by default appends the feature type code and well known ID to the end of the file name.

+### To Use
+Open tool in ArcGIS Pro.
+Drag and drop features from catalog window.
+Apply appropriate dataset code and name.
+Optionally append feature type code and well known ID.
+Example output name: `BIO_eBirdDatasetCamelCase_PT_4326`
+> - Note: Tool currently only works on vector data.
+Future to do: add ability for raster datasets.